hydrology-tep/documentation/source/community-guide/visualisation.rst

 4. The layer is displayed on the map, according to the offerings presented in the OWS Context of the result.

 ..
 WARNING::
-  You may need to be connected to the GEP Virtual Private Network (see :ref:`laboratory`), in order to download the results.
+  You may need to be connected to the HEP Virtual Private Network (see :ref:`laboratory`), in order to download the results.

 Community results